-They seemed to be very busy doing the ‘work of the Lord’.
-Unfortunately for them, it wasn’t the Lord’s work they were doing, it was THEIR work.
-It was work that made them feel good, it was something others praised them for, or they received honor for…but God was not in it.
+They seemed to be very busy doing the work of the Lord, unfortunately for them, it wasn’t the Lord’s work they were doing, it was THEIR work.
+It was work that made them feel good, it was something others praised them for, or for which they received honor from men…but God was not in it.

-The world would look at people like that and say, “My, what wonderful men and women for God!”.
-They would eventually become leaders in a congregation that doesn’t have the discernment to distinguish between Spirit led work and work of the flesh.
+The world will look at people and say, “My, what wonderful men and women for God!”.
+These people will eventually become leaders in congregations that don’t have the discernment to distinguish between Spirit led work and work of the flesh.

-Do you know how a work is Spirit led?
-Jesus is glorified in the work…not people.
+Do you know what Spirit led work looks like?—Jesus is glorified in the work…not people.

-Acts 5:30-32 “The God of our fathers raised up Jesus, whom ye slew and hanged on a tree.
-Him hath God exalted with his right hand to be a Prince and a Saviour, for to give repentance to Israel, and forgiveness of sins.
-And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him.”
+Acts 5:30-32 “The God of our fathers raised Jesus, whom you killed by hanging him on a tree.
+God exalted him at his right hand as Leader and Savior, to give repentance to Israel and forgiveness of sins.
+And we are witnesses to these things, and so is the Holy Spirit, whom God has given to those who obey him.”

 Psalm 40:8 “I delight to do Your will, O my God, And Your law is within my heart.”

-This is not O.T. theology, this is relevant for us today.
+This is not old theology, this is relevant for us today.
 It will be relevant into eternity.

 Jesus said, “If you love Me, keep My commandments.”, in John 14:15.
-Jesus said this, not Moses or Abraham.
-The New Covenant of the Lamb of God is founded in still keeping His commandments.
-It is not the measure by which we are justified…Jesus assumed that role.
-The law is the measure by which we show Love for God, after we have come to a saving knowledge of Jesus our redeemer.
+This commandment was given by Jesus, not Moses or Abraham.
+The New Covenant of the Lamb of God is founded in continuing to keep His commandments.
+It is not the measure by how we are justified…Jesus already fulfilled that role.
+The law is the measure by which we show Love for God, after we have trusted in Jesus as our redeemer.

 Don’t get me wrong, there have been some very faithful people who remained true to the message, O. Chambers, A.W.
 Tozer, Billy Graham, Luis Palau, to name a few.
-The break came in the small, hometown churches across the world, that lost the means to impart God’s power and began to preach only God’s love.
+The break came in the small, hometown churches across the world who lost their focus for preaching God’s justice and only began to preach about God’s love.

-We are now seeing large swaths of regions where the church has simply died.
-We have friends that are missionaries in England, simply because the church got old and died.
-There was no influx of new believers because their means of evangelism died.
+We are now seeing large regions where the church has simply died.
+We have friends that were missionaries in England, simply because the church got old and died.
+There was no influx of new believers because their means of true evangelism faded away.
 Many of the young people who grew up in churches, left their respective churches because the doctrine of happiness just didn’t make them happy.
-The message gets real old when life starts happening and the emotional high from another Sunday service filled with false promises results in the labor of the valley we must endure through the week.
+The message gets real old-real fast when life begins to be difficult and the emotional high from another Sunday service filled with false promises leads to the labor of the valley we must endure through the week.

 The signs of a weak church have been evident for many years.
 Divorce has been as high in the church as it is outside the church.
 Pornography grips Pastors at a rate of almost 50% of all mainline denominations, up to 65% of men in the church, 40% of women and even more striking 65% of youth pastors.
 It’s no wonder divorce has been so predominate and the power of the church has simply ebbed away.